 For example, we now know that by the 2nd century BC (the Late Iron Age in Britain) the locals were trading iron “currency bars” shaped like swords, spits, plough-shares and bay leaves.
 The use of the so-called ‘ring money’ as a proto-currency may have died out well before this.

-- Many are found at Bronze Age sites, or in a Bronze Age context at a site occupied over a long period of time
+They may have also traded neck torcs and arm bands of gold, silver and bronze.
+These objects are found throughout Ireland, England.
+Scotland and Wales.
+Many are found at Bronze Age sites, or in a Bronze Age context at a site occupied over a long period of time

 - As such, this ring money may have its origins back in the Bronze Age

 - The bronze and gold ring money may even be a Bronze Age cultural artefact

 - Evidence suggests that it may have remained in use as a ‘proto-currency’ (a store of wealth) until well into the Late Iron Age